 easyhome believes that the U.S. provides a significant opportunity.
-It is estimated to be a \$6 billion market that is highly fragmented, with approximately half the market served by small, independent operators.
+It is estimated to be a \$6 to \$7 billion market that is highly fragmented, with approximately half the market served by small, independent operators.
 American consumers have a good understanding of merchandise leasing options and easyhome believes it provides an attractive alternative to what is currently available in the marketplace.

-The Company's U.S. growth strategy has two major components.
-First, the Company, through its whollyowned subsidiary easyhome U.S., signed a License/Master Franchise Agreement (the "License Agreement") with an entity controlled by Walter "Bud" Gates ("easygates LLC") on March 2, 2007.
+The Company's U.S. growth strategy is based on a franchise business model.
+On March 2, 2007, the Company, through its wholly-owned subsidiary easyhome U.S., signed a License/Master Franchise Agreement (the "License Agreement") with an entity controlled by Walter "Bud" Gates ("easygates LLC").
 Mr. Gates is the former Chairman and Chief Executive Officer of a large U.S. based rent-to-own company.
-In addition, Mr. Gates has run a series of successful rent-to-own and other franchised businesses over the last 20 years.
-Mr. Gates was elected to the Company's Board of Directors in April 2010 and served as a director through December 2011.
-Mr. Gates did not participate or vote in any Board of Director discussions relating to the Licence Agreement.
 The License Agreement has an initial six-year term and allows easygates LLC to set up easyhome franchises in the U.S., excluding the 14 U.S. states that border Canada.
 The License Agreement provides that, for each franchise store that is opened, Gates LLC and easyhome will split both the initial franchise fee and the ongoing royalty fees.
-As at December 31, 2011, 32 franchise locations were opened and operated under the License Agreement.
+Additionally, easyhome offers franchises directly in the remaining U.S. states.